Facilitating trade in Central Asia

 Project title: Trade facilitation in Central Asia (TFCA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Ministry of National Economy (KAZ), Ministry of Economy (KGZ), Ministry of Economic Development and Trade (TJK), Ministry of Foreign Trade (UZB)
+Lead executing agencies: Ministry of Economy of the Kyrgyz Republic, Ministry of Economic Development and Trade of the Republic of Tajikistan, Ministry of Foreign Economic Relations, Investments and Trade of the Republic of Uzbekistan, Ministry of National Economy of the Republic of Kazakhstan

 Overall term: 2017 to 2019

-Complicated processes and red tape are hampering international trade among the four Central Asian states of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.
-These landlocked countries are dependent on costly overland transport for their goods.
+Complicated processes and red tape are hampering international trade in the four Central Asian states of Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.
+These landlocked countries are dependent on overland transport for their goods, which is costly in Central Asia.
 Inefficient border procedures and time-consuming customs clearance processes prolong the transport time by days or sometimes even weeks.
 The resulting slow-down in trade processes means higher costs, which particularly impacts small and medium-sized enterprises.

 Trade-oriented companies in Central Asia benefit from cost-cutting measures to facilitate trade.

-- Selected cross-border transport and transit processes are being streamlined in the four Central Asian states, for example through simplified guarantee systems for transit goods.
-The result is lower costs for trading companies as they save time at the border crossing.
+The project streamlines selected cross-border transport and transit processes in the four Central Asian states, for example through simplified guarantee systems for transit goods.
+The result is lower costs for trading companies, as they save time at the border crossing.

-- The project team assists private sector actors in making better use of the trade facilitation and promotion measures.
-It involves them in National Trade Facilitation Committees where they can discuss their needs.
+The project team assists private sector actors in making better use of trade facilitation and promotion measures.
+It involves them in a national platform for trade facilitation where they can discuss their needs.
 This exchange is designed to ensure that trade facilitation measures and regional services are geared to the needs of businesses, enabling them to lower their trading costs.